By Dr. James M. Dahle, WCI Founder

 Real estate generally has to go through probate, however, so many people will own their home and/or investment properties through a trust.
 This is particularly useful in complicated families where you don't necessarily want all of your assets to go to your spouse.
 You can still deduct the mortgage interest from your home even if you own it in a revocable trust.

 A surprising number of people form trusts but then never fund them.
 You generally have to retitle property for it to be in the trust.
 There is generally some hassle and fees associated with retitling assets.

 Most doctors should form a revocable living trust at some point in their life.
-It doesn't need to be done the week you walk out of residency, but as you accumulate assets without a designated beneficiary and begin doing estate planning, you need to establish one as part of your estate plan.
-Other than a will (needed as soon as you have children even if you're dirt poor) and designating appropriate beneficiaries on retirement and life insurance accounts, it is the most important estate planning step to take.
+It doesn't need to be done the week you walk out of residency, but as you accumulate assets without a designated beneficiary, you'll want to establish one as part of your estate plan.
+Other than a will (needed as soon as you have children even if you're dirt poor) and designating appropriate beneficiaries on retirement and life insurance accounts, setting up a revocable living trust is the next most important estate planning step to take.